 I have an amazing daughter named Samantha who is married to a wonderful man, Graham.

-You can keep up with my adventures and misadventures (I’m a bit of a klutz) on my various social media channels here:
+You can also keep up with my adventures and misadventures (I’m a bit of a klutz) on my various social media channels here: